jvanbruegge/binder_datatypes/README.md

 consists of the ML files implementing the support for datatypes with bindings).

-### Mapping to the concepts and results claimed in the paper

 ### Notations

 The formalization uses notations that very close to those from the paper, but makes some exceptions in order to observe the HOL conventions.
 Thus, in the formalization we prefer to have the main types that we use start with a lowercase.
 For example, in Isabelle we use `lterm` for tne type of of lambda-terms, which in the paper is denoted by `LTerm`; similarly, the formalization uses `proc` for the type of pi-calculus processes, which in the paper is denoted by `Proc`; etc.

-Another specificity of the formalization is that the datatypes are defined at more generic/polymorphic types than defined in the paper, and later instantiated to the exact types from the paper.
-Namely, instead of working with a fixed set of variables of suitable cardinality (which in the finitary case is just Aleph0), that set is kept as a parameter -- and in Isabelle, taking advantage of polymorphism, this is a type variable 'var of type class that specifies the cardinality constraint.
+Another specificity of the formalization is that the datatypes are defined at more generic/polymorphic types than in the paper, and later instantiated to the exact types from the paper.
+Namely, instead of working with a fixed set of variables of suitable cardinality (which in the finitary case is just aleph0), that set is kept as a parameter -- and in Isabelle, taking advantage of polymorphism, this is a type variable 'var of type class that specifies the cardinality constraint.
 (Our binder_datatype command automatically assigns 'var to have the suitable type class.)
-This allows more flexibility in case we want to nest the given datatype inside another datatype that perhaps requires larger sets of variables.
+This allows more flexibility in case we want to nest the given datatype inside another datatype that perhaps requires larger collections of variables.
 But once the exact datatypes needed for a case study have been decided, one can instantiate 'var with a fixed type var of suitable cardinality.
-And this is what we do in all our example datatypes: first define the polymorphic version, then instantiate it to the monomorphic version (which matches exactly that used in the paper).
+And this is what we do in all our example datatypes: First define the polymorphic version, then instantiate it to the monomorphic version (which matches that used in the paper).
 We consistently use the suffix `P` for the polymorphic version.
-For example, we introduce `ltermP` as the type of lambda-terms polymorphic in the type of variables, then we take `lterm` to be the instance `var ltermP` for some fixed countable type of variabler `var`.
-(The paper's implementation section 9 and the appendix implementation section G contain some more ad hoc choices of names, e.g., `type` versus `typ`, which we have decided to amend as explained above -- and will of course update the paper accordingly.)
+For example, we introduce `ltermP` as the type of lambda-terms polymorphic in the type of variables, then we take `lterm` to be the instance `var ltermP` for some fixed countable type of variables `var`.
+(The paper's implementation section 9 and the appendix implementation section G contain some more ad hoc choices of names, e.g., `type` versus `typ` and `term` versus `trm`, which we have decided to amend to the notation scheme explained above -- and will of course update the paper accordingly.)

+Another place where the formalization uses different notations is that of pi-calculusm (Sect.
+7.1).
+Namely we prefer ASCII notations with self-explanatory names, such as `Sum`, `Inp`, `Out` etc. Finally, we inrtoduce small variations to help parsing, e.g., double comma rather than comma for context append in System F subtyping (Sect.
+7.2).

+### Formalization of the abstract results

+### Formalization of the case studies

+Most of our examples and case studies consist of three distinct types of theories:

+(1) Those introducing the relevant binding-aware datatypes, usually via our `binding_datatype` command described in Sect.
+9 and App.
+G.1. and proving basic properties about them.
+In particular, we have:
+   * theory Untyped_Lambda_Calculus/LC.thy dedicated to (the definition and customization of)  the datatype of lambda-terms described in Sect.
+2 and App.
+D.1;
+   * theory Pi_Calculus/Pi.thy dedicated to the datatype of Pi-calculus processes described in Sect.
+7.1 and App.
+D.3;
+   * theory POPLmark/SystemFSub dedicated to the datatype of System-F-with-subtyping types described in Sect.
+7.2;
+   * theory Infinitary_FOL/InfFmla.thy dedicated to the datatype of infinitary FOL formulas described in Sect.
+8.1 and App.
+D.4;
+   * theory Infinitary_Lambda_Calculus/ILC.thy dedicated to the datatype of infinitary lambda-terms described in Sect.
+8.3 and App.
+D.2.
+   An exception to the rule of using `binding_datatype` is the (non-recursive) datatype of commitments for the pi-calculus (described in Sect.
+7.1), for which we use some Isabelle/ML tactics to the same effect in Pi_Calculus/Commitments.thy (the reason being that we don't yet have a parser for the degenerate case of non-recursive binders).

+(2) Those introducing the relevant binding-aware inductive predicates (via our `binder_inductive` command decsribed in Sect.
+9 and App.
+G.2).
+In particular, we have:
+    *

+(3) Proving facts specific to the case studies, such as transitivity of subtyping for System F or the Mazza's isomorphism between between lambda-calculus and uniform affine infinitary lambda-calculus.

+### Mapping to the concepts and results claimed in the paper